AlpBilgin/notes/README.md

 Posix: zsh + oh-my-zsh powerlevel9k theme

 ### Node

-point npm global folder to a user dir.
-Then install pnpm.
+ 1
+ `npm prefix -g` to see current global install prefix `mkdir ~/.npm-global` to create a new root for global node_modules `npm config set prefix '~/.npm-global'` to set it as new global install prefix export it to environment `export PATH=~/.npm-global/bin:$PATH` 2 install pnpm.
 Then use pnpm to install n.
-Use npm only when switching to an older node with n breaks pnpm.
+Use npm only when switching to an older node where n breaks pnpm.
+3

-node-gyp python 2.7 istiyor onu kur
+node-gyp needs python 2.7 somewhere in the environment

 MSB error=>  https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017 ; npm config set msvs_version 2017 --global